RFPs Are Not a Sustainable Business Practice

-Requests for Proposal (RFPs)—and the documents that arise from them—often play a big role in project failure.
-Many organizations are still stuck in an outdated business mindset that often goes against the best interests of all involved parties:
+RFPs—and the documents that arise from them—often play a big role in project failure.
+Many organizations are still stuck in this outdated business practice that often goes against the best interests of all involved parties:

 In order to successfully execute a long and complicated project we need tons of approved documentation and a binding contract up front.

 But it doesn’t have to be this way.
-By operating under a shared understanding of common goals and embracing uncertainty, you can find success in a world without the RFP—while also bringing your project in on time and under budget as well.
+By operating with a shared understanding of common goals and embracing uncertainty, you can create project success in a world without the RFP—while also bringing your project in on time and under budget as well.

 Organizations that distribute RFPs want to minimize risk.
 We get it.
 Large projects—especially website redesigns and digital product builds—are notorious for going over budget or taking longer than expected.
 Also, there are many crappy vendors out there who oversell their capabilities (and often underdeliver too).
 It makes sense that any organization wants to avoid this headache and find a good agency fit.

-However, in the name of minimizing risk, these orgs also place unnecessarily rigorous and legally-binding constraints on projects that undermine the long-term viability of both the project and their relationship with a chosen vendor.
-In extreme cases, organizations lose huge amounts of money, vendors go out of business, and lengthy, expensive legal battles ensue.
+However, in the name of minimizing risk, these organizations also place unnecessarily rigorous and legally-binding constraints on projects that undermine the long-term viability of both the project and their relationship with a chosen vendor.
+In extreme cases:

 In a nutshell, RFPs can actually increase risk rather than decrease it.
-With this in mind, here are five important lessons we learned on our journey to improve customer relationships and reduce the number of RFPs we respond to.
+With this in mind, here are five important lessons we learned on our journey to improve customer relationships while reducing the number of RFPs we respond to.

 1. RFPs Waste Time